ablab/spades/README.md

 If you use multiple paired-end and/or mate-pair libraries you may also cite papers describing SPAdes repeat resolution algorithms [Prjibelski et al., 2014](http://bioinformatics.oxfordjournals.org/content/30/12/i293.short) and [Vasilinetc et al., 2015](http://bioinformatics.oxfordjournals.org/content/31/20/3262.abstract).

-If you use metaSPAdes please cite [Antipov et al., 2016](https://genome.cshlp.org/content/27/5/824.short).
+If you use metaSPAdes please cite [Nurk et al., 2017](https://genome.cshlp.org/content/27/5/824.short).

 If you use plasmidSPAdes please cite [Antipov et al., 2016](https://academic.oup.com/bioinformatics/article/32/22/3380/2525610).

+If you use metaplasmidSPAdes and/or plasmidVerify please cite [Antipov et al., 2019](https://genome.cshlp.org/content/29/6/961.short)

 For rnaSPAdes citation use [Bushmanova et al., 2019](https://academic.oup.com/gigascience/article/8/9/giz100/5559527).